wilseypa/desMetrics/doc/indexTemplate.md

 ### Total Events Available for Execution at Each Event Scheduling Cycle

+**This data is just too massive to display/use.
+We will use the summary data from the next section instead.**

 Assuming a unit time execution time for all events and that all available events are executed at once, this plot should show the number of scheduling cycles with X events available for execution.